Weekly Round-Up 10/6/17

-On Saturday, October 7th, learn how to maintain the beauty and growth of your garden through pruning, weeding, composting, and natural pest control techniques.
+Join us October 7th from 10 am to noon for a Garden TLC workshop!
+Maintain the beauty and growth of your garden through pruning, weeding, composting, and natural pest control techniques.
 Your tender sprouts will love you back!
-A suggested donation of $15 will provide you with a variety of take-home items.

 Are you looking for ways to get involved with our project?

 Join us on Wednesday, October 4th at our Program Center for food bag packing!
 Packing starts at 4pm, although volunteers are welcome to come in early to help with set up.
 Everyone is welcome.
 We need drivers to help us deliver the food bags to schools on Thursday and Friday morning too!